 Employees are a business’s most valuable asset.
-As a business owner, you should recognize their importance and find ways to connect with your team — and help them connect with each other.
+As a business owner, you should recognize their importance, find ways to connect with your team, and help them connect with each other.
 Team building is a great way to achieve this.
-We interviewed experts on why team building is so important and ways you can achieve it.

 What is team building?